clokep/relapse/docs/usage/configuration/config_documentation.md

 ---
 ### `email`

-Configuration for sending emails from Synapse.
+Configuration for sending emails from Relapse.

 Server admins can configure custom templates for email content.
 See [here](../../templates.md) for more information.